 When you really wanted to imprint your personality on the page, out came the glitter pens and the stickers.
 A puppy here, a unicorn there.
 They might not have much to do with upward-growing mounds of mineral deposits but boy, oh boy, did they look cute.
 And you knew enough by then to know that that’s what really mattered.

-Expressing our love for our most obsessed-over soap stars, writing song lyrics and waving the flag of our favourite sports teams, graffitiing on our pencil cases and backpacks allowed us to do just this.
+Expressing our love for our most obsessed-over soap stars, writing song lyrics and waving the flag of our favorite sports teams, graffitiing on our pencil cases and backpacks allowed us to do just this.
 If you were rocking a dark canvas backpack, Tipp-Ex was your medium of choice.
 Hard to have much control over the style – though that worked to your advantage if you were promoting your kinship with Korn.
-The halls became your catwalk and anyone walking behind knew who your favourite band was.
+The halls became your catwalk and anyone walking behind knew who your favorite band was.
 The ultimate dream was to receive an impromptu high-five from a fellow fan in the year above.

 It wasn’t just the students who used writing to unleash some pent-up creativity.
 Before interactive whiteboards, before Powerpoint, there were overhead projectors – or OHPs as the cool kids breezily referred to this OG of electric-powered classroom presentation tools.
 The creative teacher’s chance to get a little playful.

-Extended lesson plans that would have otherwise been scrawled, wiped and scrawled across a monochrome board now had the chance to be created beforehand and with added colourful, felt tip flair.
+Extended lesson plans that would have otherwise been scrawled, wiped and scrawled across a monochrome board now had the chance to be created beforehand and with added colorful, felt tip flair.
 We’re talking rainbow writing, words in clouds, words in spiky-looking clouds and other sky-based phenomena turned typographical elements – like shooting stars instead of bullet points.
 But did we notice our educator’s extra efforts to engage our attention and better our education?
 Hell no!
 We were too busy practicing our signature in the back of our exercise book.